usncahill/MMM-Tesla3/README.md

-# Module: MMM-Tesla (early prototype)
+# Module: MMM-Tesla2 (early prototype)
-The `MMM-Tesla` module is a <a href="https://github.com/MichMich/MagicMirror">MagicMirror</a> addon.
+The `MMM-Tesla2` module is a <a href="https://github.com/MichMich/MagicMirror">MagicMirror</a> addon.
 This module displays some of your <a href="https://www.tesla.com">Tesla's</a> data on your Mirror.

-This is just an early prototype, supporting one vehicle only - displaying the location of the car, charge state, driving state and battery level in percentage.
-It can be easily expanded with more attributes, the API is rich!
+This is just an early prototype, supporting one vehicle only - displaying the battery state graphically, as well as the range in kms.
 It uses the unofficial Tesla JSON API from https://timdorr.docs.apiary.io

 ![alt Preview](https://raw.githubusercontent.com/janhenrik/pics/master/tesla.png)

 ## Installing the module
-run `git clone https://github.com/janhenrik/MMM-Tesla.git` from inside your `MagicMirror/modules` folder.
+run `git clone https://github.com/martinburheimtingstad/MMM-Tesla2` from inside your `MagicMirror/modules` folder.
 Then run `npm install` to install dependencies.

 ## Using the module